vanessa-kang/tp/docs/DeveloperGuide.md

 2. Shutdown
    1. Test case: `exit`

-      Expected: PlanNUS saves data from the current session, prints a goodbye message, and exits the app entirely.
+      Expected: PlanNUS saves data from the current session, prints a goodbye message, and exits the software entirely.

 <br>

-**Entering and exiting the various apps**
+**Entering and exiting apps**

-1. Entering the _Academic Planner_ app from the main menu
+1. Entering apps from the main menu

+   1. Test case - entering the _Academic Planner_ app.

-   1. Test case: `acadplan` or `a`
+      Input: `acadplan` or `a`

       Expected: PlanNUS enters the _Academic Planner_ app.

-2. Entering the _CAP Calculator_ app from the main menu
+   2. Test case - entering the _CAP Calculator_ app.

-   1. Test case: `capcalc` or `c`
+      Input: `capcalc` or `c`

       Expected: PlanNUS enters the _CAP Calculator_ app.

+2. Switching between apps

-3. Switching to the _CAP Calculator_ app while in the _Academic Planner_ app
+   1. Test case - switching to the _CAP Calculator_ app while in the _Academic Planner_ app.

-   1. Test case: `capcalc`
+      Input: `capcalc`

       Expected: PlanNUS enters the _CAP Calculator_ app.

-4. Switching to the _Academic Planner_ app while in the _CAP Calculator_ app
+   2. Test case - Switching to the _Academic Planner_ app while in the _CAP Calculator_ app.

-   1. Test case: `acadplan`
+      Input: `acadplan`

       Expected: PlanNUS enters the _Academic Planner_ app.

-5. Exiting to the main menu while in either the _Academic Planner_ or _CAP Calculator_ app
+3. Exiting to the main menu from within an app.

-   1. Test case: `exit`
+   1. Test case - exiting to the main menu.

+      Input: `exit`

       Expected: PlanNUS exits to the main menu.